-In general, the parking requirements under this standard do not provide adequate parking to meet current vehicle ownership standards.
-The City has required alternative transportation plans in order to address this need.
+In cases where these parking standards are not anticipated to address parking needs for a particular project, the City has required alternative transportation plans in order to address this need.
 Additional planning has included increased bike parking and shared bicycles, proximity to and promotion of bus options, and apartment parking permit requirements.
+These strategies have generally been effective in mitigating the need for parking while remaining more cost-effective than providing additional parking spaces.